ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 10.md

 Below are details of the most relevant aspects of the tools available to participants.

 ### Database

-**REVISAR QUE HAY EN EL BACKET**

-SAP Dataset Clinic Pain (BASE10)
+SAP Dataset Clinic (BASE10)

-Table 1.
-Patients' clinic variables to evaluate the suitability of a treatment.

-**Variables clínicas de los pacientes**
-- **Datos demográficos:** Fecha de nacimiento, Edad postmenstrual (caso de uso neonatos), Peso.
-- **Datos relacionados con el tratamiento farmacológico:** Fármaco, Dosis, Unidad de dosis, Frecuencia, Vía de administración.
-- **Registro de reacciones adversas a fármacos previas:** ALP, fosfatasa alcalina; ALT, alanino aminotransferasa; AST, aspartato aminotransferasa; CPK, creatina-fosfocinasa; HA1C, hemoglobina glicosilada; T4, tiroxina; TSH, hormona estimulantes de la tiroides; WBC, recuento de glóbulos blancos.

 - Databases used as data sources.
 - Agencia Española del Medicamento y Productos Sanitarios' prescription nomenclator (.xml file)
 - CatSalut's safety module for electronic receipts (.xlsx file)
 - ABX-dosage database's info (.xlsx file)
 - Specific population expert panel's info (cronical patient and newborn patient) (.xlsx and pdf files)
+- 100 clinical cases that may contain potentially inappropriate prescriptions
 - OntoPharma obtained results.
 Patient's safety results for medication use will previously be obtained from a test environment (SAP-QAS) and reflected in a file to compare them to LLM results.

 ### Shared bucket